On the singular points approached by the medial axis: Abstract

 \section{Abstract}

 This paper studies the singular points of a set reached by the medial axis.
-The investigation of $\mathscr{C}^1$ smooth points generalises results from \cite{BirbrairDenkowski} into higher dimensions.
+The investigation of $\mathscr{C}^1$ smooth points generalises the results of Birbrair and Denkowski \cite{BirbrairDenkowski} into higher dimensions and general o-minimal structures.
 The set of points away from the set's boundary where the set fails to be $\mathscr{C}^1$ smooth is also studied.